MatheusGeraldini-MongoDB/MongoDB_DataAPI_Azure/README.md

    e.
 Go to your GitHub repo -> Settings -> Secrets and variables -> Actions
              Click **New Respository secret** and copy the entire value in your publishing profile to a new secret named "AZUREAPPSERVICE_PUBLISHPROFILE"

    f.
-Make a minor change in README and **Commit Changes** to invoke GitHub actions whcih would deploy the python code to the Azure function
+Make a minor change in README and **Commit Changes** to invoke GitHub actions which would deploy the python code to the Azure function
              Now you should see the function available in the Functon App and the code in function_app.py deployed.

    g.
 GitHub actions tab in GitHub repo will show the steps in the deployment (including the installation of dependencies) and the result of each step.